Education and Resources

 Building Inclusive Sports Clubs Module

-Every person with disability has the right to access safe, welcoming and accessible
+Every person with disability has the right to access safe, welcoming and accessible sporting club environments

-Every body has a place in sport
+Every body has a safe place in sport

 The Principles behind the Vision